RyanKadri/rk0.xyz/packages/site/src/lessons/lesson10/lab/js-libraries-lab.md

 ## Grading

 For Part One, I care about the following:
-- Did you use JQuery to accomplish the requested effects?
+- Did you use JQuery to accomplish the requested goals?
 You should use JQuery for **all** DOM manipulations on this part of the lab
 - Does your visualization of the Collatz Conjecture properly capture the mathematical pattern?
 - Do both of the requested buttons exist and do what they are supposed to?